Áras an Uachtaráin: Visitors

-Various visiting British monarchs stayed at the Viceregal Lodge while Ireland was part of the United Kingdom, notably Queen Victoria and King George V. American presidents hosted there include John F. Kennedy, Richard Nixon, Ronald Reagan, Bill Clinton, and Barack Obama.
-Former Secretary of State Hillary Clinton has also visited.
-Other famous visitors to Áras an Uachtaráin have been Nelson Mandela, Aung Sang Suu Kyi, Prince Rainier III and Princess Grace of Monaco; King Baudouin of Belgium; King Juan Carlos and Queen Sofía of Spain; Pope John Paul II; Prince Charles and Prince Philip; Indian prime-ministers Jawaharlal Nehru and Narendra Modi; and Pope Francis.

-On 17 May 2011, Queen Elizabeth II became the first British monarch to visit the residence in 100 years, on the occasion of her state visit to Ireland.
+Various visiting British monarchs stayed at the Viceregal Lodge while Ireland was part of the United Kingdom, notably Queen Victoria and King George V. On 17 May 2011, Queen Elizabeth II became the first British monarch to visit the residence in 100 years, on the occasion of her state visit to Ireland.
 She was welcomed by President Mary McAleese, inspected a guard of honour, signed the visitors book and planted an Irish oak sapling.

+American presidents hosted at the residence include John F. Kennedy, Richard Nixon, Ronald Reagan, Bill Clinton, Barack Obama, and Joe Biden.
+Other visitors to Áras an Uachtaráin included Nelson Mandela, Aung San Suu Kyi, Hillary Clinton, Prince Rainier III and Princess Grace of Monaco; King Baudouin of Belgium; King Juan Carlos I and Queen Sofía of Spain; Prince Charles and Prince Philip, Duke of Edinburgh; Indian prime ministers Jawaharlal Nehru and Narendra Modi; and popes John Paul II and Francis.

 Guests do not normally stay at Áras an Uachtaráin.
 Although it has 92 rooms, many of these are used for storage of presidential files, for household staff and official staff, including military aides-de-camp, a secretary to the president, and a press office.
-Foreign dignitaries usually stay at Farmleigh, the State reception house, located close to Áras an Uachtaráin in Castleknock.
+Foreign dignitaries usually stay at Farmleigh, the State guest house, located close to Áras an Uachtaráin in Castleknock.

 On 1 May 2004, during Ireland's six-month presidency of the European Union, Áras an Uachtaráin was the Venue for the European Day of Welcomes (Accession Day) in which ten new members joined the EU.
-All 25 heads of government attended the flag raising ceremony in the gardens of the building.
+All 25 heads of government attended the flag-raising ceremony in the gardens of the building.
 A large security operation involving the Garda Síochána and the Irish Defence Forces closed off Áras an Uachtaráin and the Phoenix Park.

 Like most OPW buildings, Áras an Uachtaráin is open for free guided tours every Saturday.